MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot/games/README.md

 The Methods for the MovieGuessingGame are:

--`movieguessinggame`: start the game
+- `movieguessinggame`: start the game
--`stopgame`: stop a running game
+- `stopgame`: stop a running game

-- For more information, feel free to check out our [Wiki](https://github.com/NoWo2000/MOT-Multi-Functional-Bot/wiki).
+For more information, feel free to check out our [Wiki](https://github.com/NoWo2000/MOT-Multi-Functional-Bot/wiki).

 # You need help or further information of this repo?